meteor-blog/example-blog-app/README.md

 This is a very simple example app that uses the [`ryw:blog`](https://github.com/meteor-blog/meteor-blog) package along with bootstrap and iron router.

-You can view it live at [blog-example.meteor.com](http://blog-example.meteor.com)
+<s>You can view it live at [blog-example.meteor.com](http://blog-example.meteor.com)</s>

-**NEW REPO**: We have moved `example-blog-app` to a Github org.
-Please update your remotes with `git remote set-url origin https://github.com/meteor-blog/example-blog-app.git`.
+Meteor no longer offers [free hosting](https://forums.meteor.com/t/meteor-com-free-hosting-ends-march-25-2016/19308?u=hellogerard).
+But you can run this app yourself easily by cloning this app and running `meteor`.